PagerDuty-Samples/pagerduty-oauth-sample-node/README.md

 # pagerduty-oauth-sample-node
 # *** TODO: BEFORE MAKING REPO PUBLIC REMOVE CLIENT_ID AND SECRET. :) ***
-This is a sample project to illustrate how to build an OAuth flow in Node to authorize access to a user's PagerDuty account and data.
+This is a sample project to illustrate how to build a PagerDuty OAuth flow in Node to authorize access to a user's PagerDuty account and data.

 If you're an application builder, users of your application will need to access their PagerDuty data in a safe and secure way.
 This is done through an access token that can be [manually generated](https://support.pagerduty.com/docs/generating-api-keys) by the user in the PagerDuty UI.
 Or, you can provide an automated process by implementing an OAuth flow in your application.

-## What is OAuth
-*should this section be here?*

 ## Enable OAuth
-To enable OAuth for your application, you'll first need to register your app for the PagerDuty API.
+To enable OAuth for your application, you'll first need to register your app in the PagerDuty UI.
 Instructions for registering your application can be found in [this article (NEEDS LINK)]().

 ## Configure Sample
 Once you have registered your App, there are a few key pieces of information you'll need to build your OAuth flow.
 In the **App Functionality** section you'll need to grab the value(s) for **Redirect URLs**, the **Client Id** and **Client Secret**.